What is a Human Internet?

 - Protests are also an important anonymous way for individuals to express their beliefs, although digital surveillance threatens the anonymity of disguised dissenters.

 The True Costs of Data Breaches: How Secure is Your Data?

-- In addition to data leaks and hacks, there is a growing fear that governments can compel companies to share data.
-In the U.S, it has led to high profile court battles, in which the courts have tried to strike a balance between national security and privacy.
-In the supreme court ruling Carpenter v.
-United States, the court decided that the government needs a warrant to compel companies to access cell site location information from a cell phone company.
-Yet other disputes, such as ones between the FBI’s and Apple surrounding iPhones, have demonstrated that user privacy does not always win.
+- Governments can compel companies to share data, as seen in high-profile court battles like Carpenter v.
+United States.
+In this case, the Supreme Court decided that the government needs a warrant to compel companies to access cell site location information from a cell phone company.
+However, other disputes, such as those between the between the FBI’s and Apple surrounding iPhones, have shown that user privacy does not always win.

 A Nonprofit Solution: Trusted Identity Layer